ys7yoo/PiTutorial/README.md

     On MS Windows, install "git for windows".
 Here is a [guideline](https://github.com/ys7yoo/PiTutorial/blob/master/git%20for%20windows.md).

   * Open an account on github.com.
-  * Make a homepage linked with your github id on [YOUR-ID].github.io.
+  * Make a homepage linked to your github id on [YOUR-ID].github.io.
 (See https://pages.github.com for steps.)
   * Make a repository for your individual lab codes.
 Make a README.md with descrptions about your codes.
   * Make a repository for your team project.
 Make a README.md with descrptions about your codes.